xy-241/CS-Notes/content/Algorithm/Sorting.md

 > Guess the time complexity and verify it with the reoccurrence we obtained.

 >[!caution] Slow on small arrays!
-> Merge sort has a space complexity of $O(n)$, we know allocation of different arrays are scattered in the [[Main Memory]].
-When we need to work multiple arrays we sacrifice the performance gain from [[CPU Cache#Cache Locality]].
-And the [[Recursion]] nature of the algorithm comes with extra overhead.
+> The allocation of different arrays are scattered in the [[Main Memory]].
+Merge sort has a space complexity of $O(n)$ with different temporary arrays at each merge layer.
+Working on multiple arrays means we sacrifice the performance gain from [[CPU Cache#Cache Locality]].
+>
+> The [[Recursion]] nature of the algorithm comes with extra overhead too.
 Recursion is also less predicable, thus negative impact on [[Branch Prediction]].
 >
-> When the array is small, such hardware level impact outweighs the performance gain from the better time complexity.
+> When the array is small, such hardware level negative impact outweighs the performance gains from the better time complexity.

 >[!caution] Slow on almost sorted array!
-> Merge sort's performance is $O(nlogn)$ when the array is almost sorted, because it needs to perform the full divide-and-conquer process regardless how chaotic the given array is.
-While [[#Bubble Sort]] and [[#Insertion Sort]] have a time complexity of $O(n)$ only.
+> Merge sort's performance is still $O(nlogn)$ when the array is almost sorted, because it needs to perform the full divide-and-conquer process regardless how chaotic the given array is.
+While [[#Bubble Sort]] and [[#Insertion Sort]] have a time complexity of $O(n)$.